-( Organization and Offering

-Brokerage charge Reimbursement Operating Expense
+O Brokerage charge rganization and Offering Reimbursement Operating Expense

 Class A units 7.00 % 0.10 % 0.25 %

 Class B units 7.45 % 0.30 % 0.25 %

 Legacy 1 Class units 4.50 % 0.30 % 0.25 %

 Legacy 2 Class units 4.75 % 0.30 % 0.25 %

 Global 1 Class units 3.95 % 0.30 % 0.25 %

 Global 2 Class units 4.20 % 0.30 % 0.25 %

 Global 3 Class units 5.95 % 0.30 % 0.25 %

-\The fees are calculated and payable monthly on the basis of month-end adjusted net assets.
+The fees are calculated and payable monthly on the basis of month-end adjusted net assets.
 "Adjusted net assets" is defined as the month-end net assets of the particular class before accruals for fees and expenses and redemptions.

 Included in the total brokerage charge are amounts paid to the clearing brokers for execution and clearing costs, which are reflected in the commissions line of the consolidated statements of operations, and the remaining amounts are management fees paid to the Advisors, compensation to the selling agents and an amount to the General Partner for management services rendered, which are reflected in the brokerage charge line on the consolidated statements of operations.
-The brokerage charge in the amounts of \$384,511 and \$436,685 for the three months ended March 31, 2024 and 2023, respectively, are shown on the consolidated statements of operations.
+The brokerage charge in the amounts of \$272,155 and \$384,511 for the three months ended March 31, 2025 and 2024, respectively, are shown on the consolidated statements of operations.

 Ongoing organization and offering costs of the Partnership are paid for by the General Partner and reimbursed by the Partnership.
-The organization and offering costs in the amounts of \$22,681 and \$25,524 for the three months ended March 31, 2024 and 2023, respectively, are shown on the consolidated statements of operations.
+The organization and offering costs in the amounts of \$15,538 and \$22,681 for the three months ended March 31, 2025 and 2024, respectively, respectively, are shown on the consolidated statements of operations.

 Operating expenses of the Partnership are paid for by the General Partner and reimbursed by the Partnership.
 To the extent operating expenses are less than 0.25 percent of the Partnership's average month-end net assets during the year, the difference may be reimbursed, at the General Partner's discretion, pro rata to record-holders as of December 31 of each year.
-The operating expenses in the amounts of \$20,417 and \$22,774 for the three months ended March 31, 2024 and 2023, respectively, are shown on the consolidated statement of operations.
+The operating expenses in the amounts of \$14,262 and \$20,417 for the three months ended March 31, 2025 and 2024, respectively, are shown on the consolidated statement of operations.

 An entity owned in part and controlled by Mr. Kavanagh, who indirectly controls and is president of Dearborn Capital Management, L.L.C., the general partner of the Partnership, and in part by Mr. Al Rayes, who is a principal of the General Partner, and an entity owned in part and controlled by Mr. Meehan, the chief operating officer of the general partner, and Mr. Benitez, executive vice president, product management of the general partner, hold a minority ownership interest in EMC, which is one of the commodity trading advisors of the Partnership.
 The general partner, on behalf of the Partnership, pays EMC a quarterly consulting fee and a quarterly incentive fee based on new trading profits, if any, achieved on EMC's allocated net assets at the end of each period.
-EMC was paid approximately \$23,600 and \$24,900, in consulting fees and no incentive fees for the three months ended March 31, 2024 and 2023, respectively.
+EMC was paid approximately \$16,200 and \$23,600, in consulting fees and no incentive fees for the three months ended March 31, 2025 and 2024, respectively.